 The Tirol Zugspitz Arena, located in the Ausserfern region in western Austria, is a stunning valley bordered on all sides by the imposing peaks of the Tirolean Alps.
 Zugspitz Arena is a popular ski holiday area in the winter but it also offers visitors a multitude of fun activities in the summer, when the meadows are flush with gorgeous blooms and the tranquil forested slopes are perfect for a leisurely hike.
-The Tirol Zugspitz Arena region comprises several charming towns including Ehrwald, Lermoos and Biberwier at the foot of the mighty Zugspitze, made famous in the first James Bond movie and, at 2,952m, is equally well-known as Germany’s highest peak (though half the mountain is in Austrian territory).
+The Tirol Zugspitz Arena region (map) comprises several charming towns including Ehrwald, Lermoos and Biberwier at the foot of the mighty Zugspitze, made famous in the first James Bond movie and, at 2,952m, is equally well-known as Germany’s highest mountain (though half the mountain is in Austrian territory).
 Here are some ideas of summer activities in Zugspitz Arena that will guarantee action, adventure, some thrills and lots of majestic mountain scenery!

 Things to do in Zugspitz Arena in the summer

 Skiing is the name of the game in the winter but in the summer, visitors can go hiking, mountain-biking, toboganning, rock-climbing, paragliding, abseiling, even… scuba diving!
 Imagine that: scuba diving in the Alps!
 Visitors can also hike to the lakes for a refreshing swim, go for a round of golf, indulge in a spa treatment or sit back at one of the many cafés and restaurants and take in the breathtaking Alpine scenery.